dopefishh/netctl-tray/README.md

 ``export SUDO_ASKPASS=/usr/lib/ssh/ssh-askpass`` to your ``~/.bashrc`` or similar file.

+When an interface already has an active profile the active profile will be stopped prior to the start of the new profile.

 ``netctl.py`` can also work with
 [flexible interfaces](https://wiki.archlinux.org/index.php/Netctl#Using_any_interface)
 but it does this in a naive way.
-It runs the script and imports the ``$Interface`` variable.
-When an interface already has an active profile the active profile will be stopped prior to the start of the new profile.
+It runs the script and imports the ``$Interface`` variable and uses that as interface.

 You can change the icons if you want for a better integration with your WM.
 Just change the svg files.